JetBrains/intellij-sdk-docs/drafts/project_model.md

 The Java classes and interfaces that you can use to explore and change the project contents are discussed.

 ##How to Work with Project Files?
-**IntelliJ IDEA** stores the project configuration data in XML files.
+The IntelliJ Platform stores the project configuration data in XML files.
 The list of those files depends on the plugin [project] (http://www.jetbrains.com/idea/webhelp/project.html) format.